gyrheart/Hyperbolic-t-SNE/README.md

 # Hyperbolic t-SNE
-Performing t-SNE embedding in hyperbolic space
+Performing t-SNE embedding in hyperbolic space to preserve global hyperbolic structure of data.

 Saved_data: this folder contains all the saved .mat files.
 The Lukk’s dataset was not included here and needs to be downloaded from https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-62/E-MTAB-62.processed.2.zip.
 After downloading and unzipping the file, go to /Saved_data/SaveLukkData.m and follow the commands to transform and save the data as .mat format.